Jet launching from the Kerr black hole magnetosphere: An electrogeodesic approach

 \section{Discussion}

-In this work, we have studied the ejection of charged particles in the magnetized Kerr black hole and the built-up of a relativistic jet near the poles.
+In this work, we have studied the ejection of charged particles around a magnetized Kerr black hole and the build-up of a relativistic jet near the poles.
 Contrary to most approaches, our investigation is fully analytic and provides close expressions for key quantities characterizing the jet (acceleration of the charged particles, polar equilibrium, frame-dragging effect, blueshift of the particle energy).
-Let us briefly summarized the main points of this analytic model.
+Let us briefly summarize the main points of this analytic model.